 Trust me when I tell you, living on a cruise boat isn't all champagne and rose petals.

 I own Arkadaslik Yachting, a small business offering custom cruises along the Mediterranean coast of Turkey and Greece on the 22-meter luxury gulet, Arkadaslik.
-I live on the boat with the Captain (my husband, Oktay) and crew (a sailor and a cook), and we host guests during week-long cruises along the Mediterranean coast of Turkey and Greece.
+I live on the boat with the Captain (my husband, Oktay) and crew (a sailor or two, and a cook), and we host guests during week-long cruises along the Mediterranean coast of Turkey and Greece.

 While everyone on the team has specific roles and responsibilities, like most entrepreneurs, the bulk of my job description reads other duties as required.
 In other words, I pitch in whenever and wherever required.
 Whether it's scrubbing pots and pans in our tiny galley, cleaning up after a plumbing emergency, or comforting a passenger with sea stomach, I do whatever it takes to make the business successful.